 The cons of open adoption for the child:

 - Depending on the circumstances and individuals involved, he or she still have unanswered questions about his adoption

-- He may not ask question for fear of hurting his adoptive or birth parents
+- He or she may not ask question for fear of hurting his adoptive or birth parents

-- He may still have fears about abandonment
+- He or she may still have fears about abandonment

 - He or she may feel forced to choose sides in a disagreement between his two sets of parentsHe may worry that spending time with or showing his support for one set of parents will upset the other one

 As with any adoption arrangement, open adoption is far from simple.
 It has its share of pros and cons, benefits and risks.
 Having two sets of parents can be complicated even at the best of times.
 But by keeping things real, adoptive parents and birth parents have the ability to work together and give their child a loving and secure future.